ggreen/alarm-event-streaming-showcase/docs/demo/local/IoT_Alert_SQL.md

 Given the following activities, identify alerts,
-For each alert response with the "level" with values of (CRITICAL, HIGH, MEDIUM, Low), the time and the event which contains why you believe this is an alert
+For each alert response with the "level" with values of (critical, high, medium, low), the time and the event which contains why you believe this is an alert

 ONLY RESPONSE the Json Object fields level, time, and event